opensearch-project/project-website/_posts/2022-05-10-oracle-cloud-infrastructure-search-service.markdown

 ## Get involved!
 We would love to see you contribute to OpenSearch (if you’re not already)!
 For almost any type of contribution, the first step is opening an GitHub [issue](https://github.com/opensearch-project/OpenSearch/issues).
 Even if you think you already know what the solution is, writing a description of the problem you’re trying to solve will help everyone get context when they review your pull request.

 Interested in sharing your OpenSearch story?
-The community partners (https://opensearch.org/partners/), community projects (https://opensearch.org/community_projects), and testimonials pages (https://opensearch.org/testimonials/) continue to grow and we would be happy to add your story!
+The [community partners](https://opensearch.org/partners/), [community projects](https://opensearch.org/community_projects), and [testimonials pages](https://opensearch.org/testimonials/) continue to grow and we would be happy to add your story!

 ## Do you have questions or feedback?
 If you’re interested in learning more, have a specific question, or just want to provide feedback and thoughts, please visit [OpenSearch.org](http://opensearch.org/), open an issue on [GitHub](https://github.com/opensearch-project/OpenSearch/issues), or post in the [forums](https://forum.opensearch.org/).
 There are also regular [community meetings](https://opensearch.org/events/) that include progress updates at every session and include time for Q&A.